AndyClifton/lit-pro-sci-pub-demo/publications/GitHub_Markdown/main.md

 >
 > — Xie, Allaire, and Grolemund (2019)

+You can use the other programming languages by replacing the \`\` {r, ’’ in the code chunk with the name of another language.
 The currently available language engines are:

 ``` r
 require(knitr)